Odd Numbers in Pascal’s Triangle

 (1+x)10 = (1+x)8 (1+x)2 = (1+x8)(1+x2) = 1 + x2 + x8 + x10 [mod 2].

-Since the coefficients of these polynomials are equal [mod 2], using the binomial theorem we see that (10 CHOOSE k) is odd for k = 0, 2, 8, and 10; and it is even for all k.
+Since the coefficients of these polynomials are equal [mod 2], using the binomial theorem we see that (10 CHOOSE k) is odd for k = 0, 2, 8, and 10; and it is even for all other k.
 Similarly, the product

 (1+x)11 = (1+x8)(1+x2)(1+x1) [mod 2]